-The Central Asia Fault Database (CAFD) contains three different datasets including fault locations, fault attributes, and seismicity (Table 1).
-Fault locations show the position of 1196 active fault segments that have been mapped or show surface expressions.
-The term "active" is used to refer to faults that have moved within the Quaternary Period (≤2.6 Ma).
-Fault attributes (Table 2) for 122 faults are divided into six categories (i.e., identifiers, geographic characteristics, seismic characteristics, structural characteristics, description and references).
+The central Asia Fault Database (CAFD) contains three data sets including fault locations, fault attributes, and seismicity (Table 1).
+Published maps of faults in the study region identify the location of 1196 Quaternary (<2.6 Ma) traces that define the location of 123 faults that have attributes.
+Fault attributes (Table 2) are divided into six categories (i.e., identifiers, geographic characteristics, seismic characteristics, structural characteristics, description, and references).
 Each category contains fields that show relevant fault information.
-The database fields range from fault name, exposure and country to Quaternary and geodetic slip rates, earthquake history, geomorphic markers of activity, paleoseismic data, and fault length and sense of motion.
+The database fields range from fault name, exposure, and country to Quaternary and geodetic slip rates, earthquake history, geomorphic markers of activity, paleoseismic data, and fault length and sense of motion.
 Additionally, a brief description and a list of references are provided for each fault.
 Table 3 provides a more detailed description for each field.
-Seismicity data include location, magnitude, and depth of over 34 000 earthquakes that were recorded throughout the region using global (ANSS ComCat, 2014) and regional (Sippl et al., 2013) seismic networks.
-All datasets are based on our review of over 250 published manuscripts.
-The forthcoming sections provide a more detailed description of each dataset, and the criteria used for dataset selection and evaluation.
+Seismicity data include location, magnitude, and depth of over 34000 earthquakes that were recorded throughout the region using global (ANSS ComCat, 2014) and regional (Sippl et al., 2013) seismic networks.
+All data sets are based on our review of over 250 published papers.
+The forthcoming sections provide a more detailed description of each data set, and the criteria used for data set selection and evaluation.